gvialetto/imap-checker/README.md

 IMAP-CHECKER
 ============

-I was a little fed up with spam storm regularly filling my work mail, so i hacked this up to keep it at bay.
+I was a little fed up with spam storms regularly filling my work mail, so i hacked this little script up to keep it at bay.

 Please see LICENSE for the license.
 Nothing restrictive (not worth it for a little script i believe) but the third paragraph is *always* worth mentioning.
+No warranty whatsoever, if your mail disappear it's not my fault. :)

 Dependencies
 ------------